Probiotics for Bloating

 In my opinion, these numbers point to how common it is for people to “just deal with it” when it comes to uncomfortable gut symptoms like bloating.

-Bloating with IBD
+Bloating in IBD

 So you might be wondering – what about bloating with Crohn’s, Ulcerative colitis and Microscopic colitis?